 Many main and supporting cast members have written episodes of the show.
 B.J.
 Novak (Ryan), Paul Lieberstein (Toby) and Mindy Kaling (Kelly) wrote 12 of the 28 episodes over the first and second seasons (albeit separately).
 (Lieberstein would even go on to direct a fourth season episode, "Money".)
 Steve Carell (Michael Scott) has written two episodes so far: "Casino Night" (which was the second season finale) and "Survivor Man".
 One episode (2.8, "Performance Review") was written by Larry Wilmore, who plays Mr. Brown, the diversity instructor.
 Michael Shur, a seasoned writer, plays Dwight's cousin Mose Schrute.
 Gene Stupinsky and Lee Eisenberg, two writing partners, play the delivery men in the Valentine's Day episode and others.
 Greg Daniels, the developer and show runner of the Office, played Michael's neighbor in "Office Olympics" but his scene was cut.

 Dwight has a "Froggy 101" bumper sticker on the filing cabinet next to his desk.
 Froggy 101 is the #1 rated country-western station in Scranton, Pennsylvania, the setting for the show.
-This bumper sticker can also be seen in the office of Michael's boss at his short-lived night job at the telemarketing company and in the warehouse on the lift.
+This bumper sticker can also be seen as an easter egg in the office of Michael's boss at his short-lived night job at the telemarketing company and in the warehouse on the lift.
+As well at the tattoo parlor in which Andy gets a tattoo.

 The exterior shot of the building the office is "in" in Scranton, Pennsylvania is across the street from a bar which is coincidentally named "The Office".
 Greg Daniels has said that he hopes this is a sign of good karma for the show.
 The Office (the bar) was actually condemned by the city in 2011.